Introducing the Shell

 CONTRIBUTING.md README.md _extras assets fig requirements.txt

-prints the names of the files and directories in the current directory in alphabetical order,
+ls prints the names of the files and directories in the current directory in alphabetical order,

 arranged neatly into columns (where there is space to do so).

-We can make its output more comprehensible by using the flag -F
+We can make its output more comprehensible by using the flag -F,

-to add a trailing /
+which tells ls to add a trailing / to the names of directories:

 $ ls -F